Improving Reading Comprehension Skills in ESL Classes through Newspaper Articles

 3-Job row may 4- Bush ban on pupils

-hit chilren‘s after attack
+hit chilren‘s after

 hospital on crew